20220888/20220888/reflective-prompts (1).md

 ### What is pair programming?

+2 person doing the same program in 1 computer.
+2 brains is better than one.

 ### What are you looking forward to learning about programming?

+to tell the computer what to do, also be able to understand why some program behaves the way it does.

 ### What is conscious listening?

 ### What is a variable?

+variable is things are not fixed

 ### What programming languages are you interested in learning?
 Why?

+up till now only python it is to me the simplest to learn for me.
+I cannot process other language.

 ### What is something kind that someone has done for you?

 ### If you were describing programming to someone who knows nothing about it, what would you say?